metaphacts/metaphactory-kubernetes-helm-charts/README.md

 ### Preparation

-To perform any deployments or updates, you will first need to log into the metaphact's Docker Hub repository.
+To perform any deployments or updates, you will first need to log into the metaphacts' Docker Hub repository.
 If you do not yet have access, please register for a trial on [https://metaphacts.com/get-started](https://metaphacts.com/get-started) and follow the steps for a Docker-based deployment.
 After registration, you will receive an email containing a user name and token to access the container image from Docker Hub which can be used to log in using `docker login`.

 **IMPORTANT:** This guide is using a `StatefulSet` for the deployment of metaphactory, which includes the pod and volume claim definitions in one file and allows easy update and scale-out configurations defined in `templates/statefulset.yaml`.